Ropestar1/liri/README.md

 ![Alt Text](https://github.com/Ropestar1/liri-node-app/blob/master/ReadME-Material/LIRI-my-tweets.gif)

 ##### Spotify:
 In the command line, type in 'node liri.js spotify-this-song [insert song title here]' to display 10 relevant results of your requested song.
+If no song is entered, it defaults to 'Ace of Bass'

 ![Alt Text](https://github.com/Ropestar1/liri-node-app/blob/master/ReadME-Material/LIRI-spotify.gif)